After hundreds of years of Muslim incursions into formerly

 Robert Guiscard and nephew of Bohemund of Taranto.

-strategically important city of Antioch begins.
-Located in the
+the strategically important city of Antioch begins.
+Located

-mountainous region of Orontes, Antioch had never been captured
+in the mountainous region of Orontes, Antioch had never been

-by any means other than treachery and is so large that the
+captured by any means other than treachery and is so large

-Crusader army is unable to completely surround it.
-During this
+that the Crusader army is unable to completely surround it.

 December 21, 1097 First Battle of Harenc:

-are constantly running short of food and conduct raids into the
+Antioch are constantly running short of food and conduct

-on both sides and Duqaq is forced to withdraw, abandoning his
+and Duqaq is forced to withdraw, abandoning his plan to

-the main body of Crusaders, only to find Peter the Hermit
+rejoin the main body of Crusaders, only to find Peter the

-attempting to flee to Constantinople.
-Tancred makes sure that
+Hermit attempting to flee to Constantinople.
+Tancred makes

 of Aleppo, titular ruler of Antioch, raises an army to

-plans and launch a preemptive assault with their remaining 700
+his plans and launch a preemptive assault with their

-powerful Armenian kingdom that controls a region from the
+Edessa, a powerful Armenian kingdom that controls a region

-coastal plain of Cilicia all the way to the Euphrates,
+from the coastal plain of Cilicia all the way to the

 of Boulogne.
 Possession of this region would provide a